awsdocs/amazon-eks-user-guide/doc_source/dashboard-tutorial.md

 **Important**
 The example service account created with this procedure has full `cluster-admin` \(superuser\) privileges on the cluster\.
 For more information, see [Using RBAC authorization](https://kubernetes.io/docs/admin/authorization/rbac/) in the Kubernetes documentation\.

-1. Create a file called `eks-admin-service-account.yaml` with the text below\.
+1. Create a file called `eks-admin-service-account.yaml` with the following text\.
 This manifest defines a service account and cluster role binding called `eks-admin`\.

    ```
    apiVersion: v1